Holmes7/Random-Mashup-Generator/README.md

 * Bulma CSS
 * Vite, as an alternative to Create React App

-## Where can I use this tool
+## Where can I use this app

-* If you want to host a coding contest in your university etc. you can use this tool to get a set of random problems with the difficulty of your choice which no user has solved.
+* If you want to host a coding contest in your university etc. you can use this app to get a set of random problems with the difficulty of your choice which no user has solved.
 You just need the codeforces usernames of all the participants.

 * If you and your friends who want to practice by giving contests together.
 (This was my motivation to create the app)